Korean Soy Sauce Quail Eggs

 The Subversive Table | Lis Lam

-Nothing beats the comfort and delicious ease of Korean Soy Sauce Quail Eggs.
-A classic Korean side dish for a reason!
-Petite, salty-sweet, umami-flavor bombs!
-A subtle hint of spicy makes these especially irresistible.
+A favorite side dish at the Korean table: Soy Sauce Quail Eggs, also known as Mechurial Jorim.
+A classic for a reason!
+Petite, salty-sweet, umami-rich flavor bombs.
+A subtle hint of spice makes these especially irresistible.
+Serve with rice and kimchi for an easy, flavor-packed meal.

 5 from 3 votes